 Photo: Writer Phil Porter, Literary Manager Pippa Hill and Designer Tom Piper on a research trip for The Christmas Truce.

-Our writers are encouraged to be inspired by the scale and scope of Shakespeare's plays and by his facility and experiments in language and sometimes we want directly to respond to some of his preoccupations.
+Writers are encouraged to be inspired by the scale and scope of Shakespeare's plays and his experiments in language.

 Season by season we are interested in provoking new thinking about key ideas or moments in our history so we may offer a writer a theme, but we are also open to wholly surprising ideas.